Home » Breakfast » Blueberry Zucchini Bread With Lemon Glaze

 Continue folding in the wet ingredients until there are no more visible flour streaks.

-Pour the batter into the prepared pan and bake at 375° for 60-70 minutes, until a toothpick comes out clean in the center.
+Bake at 375° for 60-70 minutes, until a toothpick comes out clean in the center.

 After baking, allow the zucchini bread to cool for one hour before removing it from the pan and setting it on a wire rack.

-Make the glaze by combining the lemon zest and powdered sugar in a small bowl.
-Add 2 tablespoons of lemon juice and stir.
 The glaze should be thick, but still pour off a spoon.
-If the glaze is too thick, add a teaspoon of lemon juice to thin it out.
+If the glaze is too thick, add a little bit of lemon juice to thin it out.

 Pour the prepared glaze over the cooling zucchini bread and let cool completely.